 - Select the Pay with QR code option and a QR code will pop up on your screen.

-- Customer scans QR code and is directed to a simple checkout page.
-They can enter their own credit card or pay quickly with Apple or Google Pay.
+- Customer scans QR code and is directed to a simple checkout page where they can enter their own credit card details.

 - If fitting, customers can even leave a tip directly from their phone, no need to touch the POS.